 Frequently Asked Questions

-I generally won't be entering into any kind of individual correspondence with readers: feel free to contact me using the details on the 'Contact' tab, but answers to any recurrent questions will be posted here.
+I’m afraid I’m not in a position to enter into any kind of individual correspondence with readers: however, feel free to contact me for business, review or promotional queries using 'Contact' details in the footer.
+Answers to any recurrent questions will be posted here.

 Why is this called Season One?

 No Gods or Kings is a pretty lengthy story, and I wasn’t keen on releasing it as a part of a fifty-part series of novels: Amazon seems littered with those anyway.
 However, grouping it into single novels meant I was looking at lengths that were pretty daunting: each one would be 2500 pages in paperback form at least.